The Newton-Puiseux algorithm and effective algebraic series

 In Example~\ref{ex:nonUniqueness} we saw that the number of admissible edges of the Newton polytope of a polynomial equation is not necessarily bounded by the number of series solutions the equation has.
 It can happen that different edges give rise to the same series solution.
-For the purpose of encoding a series any edge is as good as any other edge as long as it gives rise to the same series.
-However, when interested in information about the support of a series solution, it is advisable to inspect all the edges which give rise to this series solution.
-We explain how the effective equality test for algebraic series allows to derive information about the convex hull of the support of an algebraic series.
+For the purpose of encoding a series, any edge is as good as any other edge as long as it gives rise to the same series.
+However, when interested in information about the support of a series solution, it is important to know all the edges which give rise to this series solution.

 \begin{Example} In Example~\ref{ex:nonUniqueness} we saw that the Newton polytope of

 has two admissible edges,

 that give rise to two encodings,